krzys9876/simple_xlsx_writer/README.md

     pip install simple-xlsx-writer

-If you wish to use *Oracle* connectivity, add option:
+If you wish to use *Oracle* and/or *PostgrweSQL* connectivity, add option(s):

+    pip install simple-xlsx-writer[postgresql]
     pip install simple-xlsx-writer[oracle]

+These add required dependencies: *psycopg* and *oracledb* respectively.
+You can always install them yourself.

 To verify installation run: